leiweibau/Pi.Alert/docs/DEVICE_MANAGEMENT.md

       connects and disconnects)*
   - **Favorite**: Mark the device as favorite and then it will appears at the begining of the device list
+  - **Show on "Presence"**: The device can be hidden on the “Presence” page, e.g. to increase the overview or because presence tracking is not necessary.

 # Random MAC's
 <!--- --------------------------------------------------------------------- --->